Queens Park Community School

-Queens Park Community School (commonly abbreviated to QPCS) is a secondary school and sixth form with academy status, located in Queen's Park, north west London, in the borough of Brent, England.
+Queens Park Community School (commonly abbreviated to QPCS) is a secondary school and sixth form with academy status, located in Queen's Park, in the London Borough of Brent, England.

-Admissions

-There are, as of December 2020, 1286 pupils aged between 11 and 19 on roll who come from a range of backgrounds.
-QPCS is situated south of the A4003, in Brondesbury Park, about a mile west of Kilburn.
-The closest bus stations are Okehampton Road and Hanover Road, whilst the closest train station is Kensal Rise (which serves for the Overground).

 History

 Merger

 Opened in 1989, Queens Park Community School is the result of an amalgamation of three schools during the 1980s.
 The three schools that were merged were South Kilburn High School (formally Percy Road School), Aylestone Community School and Brondesbury and Kilburn High (commonly abbreviated to B&K).
 The latter was formed from the merger in 1973 of Kilburn Senior High School for Boys (KSH), and Brondesbury and Kilburn High School for Girls (BKHS).
 Both were successors to state grammar schools which were abolished by the local authority in 1967, the boys' grammar school being Kilburn Grammar School.
 The new school's logo, an image of three trees, represents this union of the three local secondary schools.
 The headteacher chosen to head the new school was Mary Norton.
 Norton headed the school from its formation through to her retirement from education in 2002.